What Do Cavapoo Tails Look Like – Tail Docking, Injuries And Tail Care

 The only other reason to dock a Cavapoo’s tail is if it has been injured in some way.

-Maybe, it was stepped on by accident or it was slammed in a door (which can happen).
+Maybe, it was stepped on by accident or it was slammed into a door (which can happen).

 How Common Are Cavapoo Tail Injuries?